Exam Content Outline

 a. recognize medical and nutrition terminology

-5. Manage special nourishments and supplemental feedings according to the written diet order
+4. Manage supplemental nourishments and/or foods according to the written diet order

-c. monitor the delivery of nourishments and supplements
+c. monitor the delivery and acceptance of supplemental nourishments and/or foods

 C. Provide Nutrition Education